 The Mimblewimble protocol gathered a lot of attention when it was picked up by Litecoin developers and contributed to the most recent, and arguably the most significant upgrade to the Litecoin network to date.

-This funny word may sound familiar for fans of Harry Potter, as this is a well-known magic spell in the non-muggle world that tongue ties people, preventing them from talking about things that are meant to be kept secret.
+This funny word may sound familiar to fans of Harry Potter, as this is a well-known magic spell in the non-muggle world that tongue ties people, preventing them from talking about things that are meant to be kept secret.
 A powerful anti-interrogation tool, indeed.

 Here we cover what Mimblewimble is, how to mine it, some of the projects that are using the protocol as well as Litecoin, and include a brief reminder of what Litecoin is in case you are stumbling across this gem of a crypto for the first time or need a refresher.